MahdiHoseinpoor/Backender/README.md

 </p>

 ### Backender
-Backender is an open source project in C# language that uses a config file to create the backend of your site in the repository pattern (yet!).
+Backender is an open source project in C# language that uses a Blueprint file to create the backend of your site in the repository pattern (yet!).

 ## Nuget Packages